IBM/ibm-licensing-operator/README.md

 operatorsources.operators.coreos.com   2020-06-04T14:43:16Z
 ```

--  If you get the following result, erator Marketplace CRD is not installed.
+-  If you get the following result, that means Operator Marketplace CRD is not installed.

 ```console
 Error from server (NotFound): customresourcedefinitions.apiextensions.k8s.io "operatorsources.operators.coreos.com" not found
 ```

 b.
 If you do not have Operator Marketplace installed, complete the following steps.

 - Clone the Operator Marketplace GitHub repo with the following command: